By Kelvin Yap on May 9, 2017

 Many of you have voiced your concerns about the performance of SourceTree on Windows and we heard you loud and clear.
 By adding a hybrid LibGit2 handler under the hood for most git operations we were able to improve performance in some cases by almost 2x.
 Here are the performance tests we ran comparing 2.0 to 1.10 – the results speak for themselves:

-And by all means don’t take our word for it, and see for yourself just how much faster performance is in this new release!
+And by all means don’t take our word for it, give 2.0 a try and see for yourself just how much faster performance is in this new release!

 Support for Git Virtual File System